The Australian Government’s approach to drought policy and programs is guided by two key documents:

 Intergovernmental Agreement on National Drought Program Reform

-The Intergovernmental Agreement on National Drought Program Reform (IGA) is an agreement between the Australian, state and territory governments that outlines arrangements for the implementation of current programs relating to drought preparedness and in-drought assistance.
+Intergovernmental Agreement on National Drought Program Reform (IGA) is an agreement between the Australian, state and territory governments that outlines arrangements for the implementation of programs relating to drought preparedness and in-drought assistance.
 The agreement is underpinned by the 1992 National Drought Policy.

 For information on assistance available now, please visit Assistance Measures.